oracle-livelabs/converged/obaas/setup/setup.md

 The following platforms are recommended for a development environment:

-- Windows 10 or 11, preferrably with Windows Subsystem for Linux 2
+- Windows 10 or 11, preferably with Windows Subsystem for Linux 2
 - macOS (11 or later recommended) on Intel or Apple silicon
 - Linux, e.g., Oracle Linux, Ubuntu, etc.